Cymuned: Language

+The organisation gained wider public attention through highly visible protest actions.
+On 25 September 2004, Cymuned staged a joint protest with the Welsh republican organisation Mudiad Rhyddhad Cymru (lit. 'movement for the freedom of Wales'), during which activists blocked the A44 into Aberystwyth with caravans and cars.
+Activists also chained themselves to the vehicles.
+Aran Jones, chief executive of Cymuned from 2004, described the protest as “successful,” adding that it was intended to highlight the issue of students at Aberystwyth University settling in the area while choosing not to integrate into the local community.
+A promotional video featuring the protest was published by the organisation on YouTube, and showed angry motorists as demonstrators blocked the road with vehicles bearing the banners of Owain Glyndŵr and the Free Wales Army (FWA).

-They protested against the Welsh train company Arriva Trains Wales for the lack of use of the Welsh language on its services, and the holiday agents Thomas Cook for banning the use of Welsh in its Bangor branch in 2007.
+In 2007, Cymuned protested against the Welsh train company Arriva Trains Wales for the lack of use of the Welsh language on its services, and the holiday agents Thomas Cook for banning the use of Welsh in its Bangor branch.

+Housing

-Critics argued that estate agents were providing a commercial service to the Welsh people who contracted them to sell or rent their property in return for market value and that the sharp rise in the cost of property in recent years was not confined to Wales but an international phenomenon of the growing world economy, however Cymuned argued that there was a need to create a secondary sustainable local housing market in rural Wales.
+Critics argued that estate agents were providing a commercial service to the Welsh people who contracted them to sell or rent their property in return for market value and that the sharp rise in the cost of property in recent years was not confined to Wales but an international phenomenon of the growing world economy; however, Cymuned argued that there was a need to create a secondary sustainable local housing market in rural Wales.
 A new campaign designed to ensure that a sustainable proportion of new homes should be for locals only is based on planning policy that had already been adopted in the Yorkshire Dales National Park, as well as parts of Shropshire, Devon, the Peak District and the Lake District.

+In December 2006, the group released a video showing a staged Christmas carolling protest in the coastal village of Abersoch, an area known for its high concentration of second homes, intended to draw attention to the number of vacant properties.

-Cymuned also campaigned on behalf of the Rhostyllen community near Wrexham against plans by the National Trust to develop land next to the village for high-priced housing.
+In 2013, the organisation campaigned on behalf of the Rhostyllen community near Wrexham against plans by the National Trust to develop land next to the village for high-priced housing.

-The chief executive of Cymuned was Aran Jones, who had learnt Welsh as a second language.
-Other notable members included the poet and musician, Twm Morys (who won the chair at the 2003 national eisteddfod), Dr Simon Brooks, former editor of the Welsh language current affairs magazine Barn, Judith Humphreys, a Welsh actress and Dr Jerry Hunter, an American Harvard graduate who moved to Wales to learn Welsh and has remained in Wales ever since, working in academic posts at the University of Wales.
+Controversy

+In April 2013, Aran Jones reportedly received death threats in connection with his involvement in Cymuned, consisting of an anonymous letter stating “Make peace with your God while you can” and threatening to “fight fire with fire.”